A leading boarding and day school for boys and girls aged 12-18 in Perthshire, Scotland

 During the last week of October, just before half term, the 2nd Battalion Glenalmond Pals followed their elder peers in the now annual pilgrimage to the First World War battlefields of France and Belgium.
 It is very much the battlefields "experience" and so off they went singing about how far it was to Tipperary and urging those staying at Glenalmond to keep the home fires burning.
 However, it was certainly not a glib trip as documentaries filled the gaps and allowed the pupils to hear about the experiences of war from the veterans' own lips.
 Yet, nothing could have prepared them for the sheer quantity of graves that they were about to see and the quantity of names on the Thiepval Monument and Menin Gate.

-Following a visit to the hospital where Dr John McCrae penned 'In Flanders Fields', we paused by the grave of 2nd Lieutenant Francis Faithful OG, the youngest OG to be killed in the First World War aged just 18 years.
+Following a visit to the hospital where Dr John McCrae penned 'In Flanders Fields', we paused by the grave of 2nd Lieutenant Francis Faithful OG, the youngest OG to be killed in the First World War on the Western Front aged just 18 years.
 Here pupils laid a wreath and 'Flowers of the Forest' and 'Highland Cathedral' was played beautifully by Robert Wilson of Reid's.

 To view photos from the trip please follow the link below,